tmpim/casket-docs/docs/expvar.md

 # http.expvar

 expvar exposes variables about the runtime or current process state in JSON format.
 The default endpoint is /debug/vars.
-By default, it reports memory statistics, the command used to run Caddy, and the number of goroutines.
+By default, it reports memory statistics, the command used to run Casket, and the number of goroutines.

 ::: warning
 This is a debugging tool.
 Although it is usually safe to use this on live sites, take care that you do not reveal